No Match Found

 Despite worries of recession, bank failures, and a liquidity crisis affecting the macroeconomy, US hotels continue to outperform expectations.
 In Q1 2023, US hotels exceeded Q1 2019 (pre pandemic) RevPAR levels by 13.0 percent, based on data from STR.
 Room rates continue to be the primary driver in this performance recovery.
 While occupancy in Q1 2023 was still down 2.1 points from the same period in 2019, ADR increased 17.0 percent.
 Leisure travel continues to be strong, even though growth levels are slowing, and individual business travel and group business has slowly re-emerged, contributing more significantly to future growth expectations.

-The Fed’s continued increases in their policy rate has caused uncertainty in the public markets, affecting lodging demand in Q4.
-We now expect annual occupancy for US hotels this year to increase slightly less than in our May 2022 outlook, increasing to 62.8 percent.
-Since July 2021, average daily room rates surpassed comparable 2019 levels in every month but one (January 2022 missed by $0.35).
-Since March 2022, RevPAR has exceeded comparable 2019 levels.
-We now expect average daily room rates to increase 19.3 percent for the year, with resultant RevPAR up 30.3 percent — approximately 108 percent of pre-pandemic levels, on a nominal dollar basis.
+The Fed’s continued increases in its policy rate, the failure of three banks, and a liquidity crisis, has caused greater uncertainty in the public markets, which is expected to have a downstream impact on hotel demand for the remainder of this year and into next.
+We now expect annual occupancy for US hotels this year to increase slightly less than in our November 2022 outlook, increasing to 63.4 percent.
+With slowing growth in occupancies for the balance of this year, we now expect average daily room rates to increase 4.1 percent for the year, with resultant RevPAR up 5.5 percent – approximately 114 percent of pre-pandemic levels, on a nominal dollar basis.